whynoodle/homelab-diagram/Guides/MoveToExtDrive.md

 > **Note**
 >
 > If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
-After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Packages\MicrosoftCorporatio
+After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache` folder.

+## Process:

+- ### Step 1: Remove all previous installations from WSABuilds or official WSA Releases
+    - To r